R.P. Adams, webmaster

 Juniper, cedar, redcedar; cedro, sabino [Spanish] (Adams 1993).

-The genus is characterised by fleshy cones with hard-shelled seeds, adaptations to avian seed dispersal; apart from this, all characters common to all of its species can also be found in other closely allied genera of Cupressaceae, notably Cupressus, Platycladus and Microbiota.
+The genus is characterized by fleshy cones with hard-shelled seeds, adaptations to avian seed dispersal; apart from this, all characters common to all of its species can also be found in other closely allied genera of Cupressaceae, notably Cupressus, Platycladus and Microbiota.
 About 50 species; this number is subject to revision as new taxa are identified and old ones are combined.
 Taxonomic work of this sort has become extensive in Juniperus since about 2001 as molecular taxonomic methods have been widely applied in the genus.
 The first such effort to include nearly all species in the genus was published by Mao et al. (2010) and is here described.
 This effort examined chloroplast DNA with some additional work using nuclear internal transcribed spacer DNA to check for congruency, which was generally well-supported.

 The genus has traditionally been divided into three distinct sections or subgenera, sometimes treated as genera; descriptions of which are provided below:

-The analysis by Mao et al. (2010) is summarized in the figure at left, which is derived from their (much more complex) Figure 2.
+The analysis by Mao et al. (2010) is summarized in the figure at right, which is derived from their (much more complex) Figure 2.
 Their analysis also included all species of Cupressus (sensu latu) and a variety of other Cupressaceae genera; see Cupressus and Chamaecyparis for discussion of those results.